 After successfully logging in, the user sees the Schema App application in the list of applications.

 The user clicks on Schema App and will be redirected to the Schema App application website (https://app.schemaapp.com/login).

 Service Provider Initiated (Initiated by Schema App)

-A user browses to the application i.e. Schema App application website (https://app.schemaapp.com/login) and enters their email and tries to login.
+The user browses to the application i.e. Schema App application website (https://app.schemaapp.com/login) and enters their email to login.

 Once login is successful, users will be redirected to Schema App’s application website.

 If the authentication is successful, then the user gets redirected to Schema App application website.

 As our customer, you can choose which login method you prefer i.e. IDP initiated or Service Provider initiated or both.

 IDP initiated login (After user clicks Schema App tile from Application list on IDP dashboard)